Jakobo/jakobo.github.com/_posts/draft-eval_script_nodes.md

 [Setting the innerHTML property of a script node](https://gist.github.com/3279693#file_innerhtml.js)

-Internet Explorer (helpfully) won't execute the JavaScript inside of this script tag, even though the property is set.
-However, it [uniquely supports the .text property](http://msdn.microsoft.com/en-us/library/ie/ms535892(v=vs.85).aspx), which no other browsers seem to support.
+Internet Explorer won't execute the JavaScript inside of this script tag, even though the innerHTML property is set.
+However, it [uniquely supports the "text" property](http://msdn.microsoft.com/en-us/library/ie/ms535892(v=vs.85).aspx), which no other browsers seem to support.
 When set, scripts in IE will execute once appended to the DOM.
 A few changes to our above script, and we have a "safe" method.
 We'll actually feature test against this text property setting, falling back to alternate versions as needed.

 [Setting the script node using innerHTML or text](https://gist.github.com/3279693#file_innerhtml_text.js)

+By treating this text property as a "feature", we are able to avoid browser sniffing.

 Tying it Together
 -----------------